 Cheese Maker Certificate

 The Cheese Maker Certificate program provides instruction in all aspect of cheese making - scientific and technological principles of cheese making, unit operations, cheese technologies from A – Z, safety, quality control, grading and more.
 The program also offers an ongoing opportunity for any cheesemaker to attend Master Classes that focus on particular cheese varieties or technologies.
-The courses are designed to require about 2 – 3 hours of work each day so you can fit them in to your schedule.

 - Cheese Safety and Quality Assurance